derekpowell/rstudio/README.md

 ## rstudio-init

-This draws on the most-recently versioned Rocker/tidyverse image (3.4.3 as of March 1, 2018).
+This draws on the most-recently versioned rocker/verse image, currently `rocker/verse:3.4.3`.
 This is a base image where I add scripts to the image `\init`, primarily to add customizations and improve workflow.

+Takes the extra arguments:

+* Set the theme with `-e THEME="Solarized Dark"` or any other RStudio theme
+* Configure git with `GIT_USER` and `GIT_EMAIL` environment variables

 ## rstudio-bayesreg

+_AUTOMATEDBUILDS CURRENTLY FAILING, PUSHED LOCAL BUILD 3/2/18, 1:52 PM_

 This image adds a collection of packages for Bayesian regression and multilevel modeling.
 The basis for most of these tools is the probabilistic programming language [Stan](http://mc-stan.org/).